top of page

 Pomegranates, revered for their mythical symbolism and cherished across diverse cultures, have been known for centuries to offer a myriad of health benefits.
 Their rich content of polyphenols, potent antioxidants, has long been associated with protection against cellular damage and inflammation.

 To unlock the full potential of pomegranates and their polyphenols, a team of dedicated scientists based at Switzerland's EPFL embarked on a decade-long mission.
 They zeroed in on ellagitannins, a specific type of polyphenol found in pomegranate peels and bitter white membranes.
-Their goal: to understand the complex biochemistry and biological mechanisms triggered in our bodies that ensued as a result of consuming these ellagitannins found in pomegranates.
+Their goal was to understand the complex biochemistry and biological mechanisms triggered in our bodies that ensued as a result of consuming these ellagitannins found in pomegranates.

 Mitochondria: The Powerhouses of Health